itzzjb/MERN-Fullstack-Notes-App/frontend/README.md

 We are going to create a new file called `user.ts` in `models` directory.

 Then we need to define the all the endpoints in `notes.api.ts` file in the `network` directory.

+Now, we need to create new a new `form` directory inside `components` directory.
+Inside that we are going to create a new file called `TextInputField.tsx`.